Skip to main content

 Each attribute has 4 parts:

-• The data type of the attribute
+• Data Type — The type of value the attribute holds.

 Attribute Data Types